chrisquince/DESMAN/complete_example/README.md

 Then we collate the count files together filtering to genes greater than 500bp:
 ```
-$DESMAN/scripts/ExtractCountFreqP.pl AnnotateEC/ClusterEC.genes CountsAll 500 > Cluster_esc3.freq
+python $DESMAN/scripts/ExtractCountFreqGenes.py -g AnnotateEC/ClusterEC.genes CountsAll --output_file Cluster_esc3.freq
 ```

-and find variants this time insisting on a minimum frequency of 3% and not filtering on sample coverage:
+The _-g_ flag here tells the script to expect gene positions in a slightly different format to the cog file used above.
+Now we find variants again, this time insisting on a minimum frequency of 3% and not filtering on sample coverage:
 ```
 mkdir VariantsAll
 cd VariantsAll